SeoulTech/coursera-crypto-study/README.md

 security-crypto-study
 =====================

-Sharing materials or coworking on assignments for the cryptography class https://www.coursera.org/course/cryptography
+Sharing materials and coworking on assignments for the cryptography class https://www.coursera.org/course/cryptography